aselshall/rm/hw/hw1.md

 2. Select a broad area within water resources or environmental engineering that interests you.
 You may refer to these [strategies for finding a project idea](https://github.com/aselshall/rm/blob/main/hw/topics.md).

 3. Based on the broad topic, think of a specific research problem that you might want to explore.
-Keep it simple and focus on what you find intriguing.
+Keep it simple!

-4. For the research problem you’ve identified, briefly consider the following:
+5. For the research problem you have identified, briefly consider the following:
    - Significance: Why is this research problem important?
 What potential impact could exploring this problem have?
    - Feasibility: Do you think this problem is manageable given the resources, time, and data you might have access to?
    - Personal Interest: Why does this problem interest you?
 How would your interest in this topic help sustain your work?
    - Ethical Considerations: Are there any ethical issues related to studying this problem?
 How might you address them?
    - Other Factors: Consider any other relevant factors listed in the Lesson 3 slides

-5. In a 1-page reflection, describe the research problem you have chosen and explain how you considered each of the above factors in your choice.
+6. In a 1-page reflection, describe the research problem you have chosen and explain how you considered each of the above factors in your choice.

 ### Submission
 - Submit your homework on Canvas page in PDF format by by the due date on Canvas.